alinebiath/robot-framework-testes-web-automationpratice/README.md

 ```sh
 $ robot -d /output test-suites/
 ```
-To run only the test with the addclient tag of the test suites:
+To run only the test with the <i>addclient</i> tag of the test suites:
 ```sh
 $ robot -d /output -i addclient test-suites/
 ```